upgini

 os.environ["UPGINI_API_KEY"] = "your_long_string_api_key_goes_here"

-#you can define custom search key which might not be supported yet, just use SearchKey.CUSTOM_KEY type
+#you can define a custom search key that might not yet be supported; just use SearchKey.CUSTOM_KEY type

 sample_df = pd.read_csv("path_to_data_sample_file")